 Liverymen of one year’s standing (not freemen) of the 110 livery companies are all eligible to vote at Common Hall, on Midsummer Day, at Guildhall.

 This year, 24th June falls on a Sunday, so the election will take place on Monday 25th June 2018, at 12 noon.

 Liverymen would be well advised to get there early to secure a seat (11 o’clock would not be too early – take a book!) but overflow seating will be arranged in the Old Library to ensure no-one is disenfranchised.

-It is likely that there will be a contested election in 2018 (for the first time since 2011 – see here for a full list of post war elections and hence considerable interest is expected.
+It is likely that there will be a contested election (for the first time since 2011 – see here for a full list of post war elections and hence considerable interest is expected.